-The combined fleet of Turks and Egyptians, in numbers greater than that which Nelson faced at Trafalgar, approaches the vulnerable Greek island of Samos to seek retribution for their humiliating defeat of August 1824.
+The combined fleet of Turks and Egyptians, in numbers greater than that which Nelson faced at Trafalgar, closes on the Greek island of Samos to seek retribution for their previous humiliating defeat.
 The seafaring patriots of Hydra, Spetses and Psara employ the most terrifying of weapons, fireships, against the Ottoman armada in the greatest, the most climactic battle fought at sea in the Greek war of independence.

-Captain Patrick O’Connor leads HMS Surprise and her battle-weary crew of tired veterans once more into the fray to support their Greek brothers-in-arms.
-Doctor Simon Ferguson, traumatised by an intense summer of conflict and casualties, struggles valiantly to cope with the rising and bloody burden of killed and wounded shipmates.
+Captain Patrick O’Connor leads HMS Surprise and her battle-weary crew of tired Falmouth veterans once more into the fray to support their Greek brothers-in-arms.
+Doctor Simon Ferguson, overwhelmed and traumatised by an intense summer of conflict and casualties, despair pressing heavy upon him, struggles valiantly to cope with the rising and bloody toll of killed and wounded shipmates.

 This book is dedicated to all those who served in the 1982 war in the South Atlantic, to everyone on both sides of that bleak, wintry conflict.

 “The most powerful description of a storm I have ever read… I put the book down with a feeling of seasickness” David Taylor, Cheshire

 In the evening, Pat and Duncan returned to the Metaxata house and before supper went about their customary tour to visit the wounded; the numbers so great that, with the exception of Mower, they were all accommodated within four marquees set up within the garden.
 The men were recovering well and were in good heart.